ROCm/ROCm.github.io/install.md

 ```

 As with the Debian packages, you can install rocm-dev or rocm-kernel
 individually.
-To uninstall them, execute:
+To uninstall them, execute the following:

 ```
 sudo dnf remove rocm